akleinhesselink/akleinhesselink.github.io/content/home/about.md

 # Biography

-I'm a Postdoctoral Associate in the [Kraft Lab](https://sites.lifesci.ucla.edu/eeb-kraft/) at UCLA.
+I'm currently a postdoc in the [Kraft Lab](https://sites.lifesci.ucla.edu/eeb-kraft/) at UCLA.
+I am looking for career opportunities that combine my passion for natural history, education and/or ecological restoration and conservation.

 My postdoctoral research focused has focused on two main areas: